Azure/aks-engine/docs/topics/azure-api-throttling.md

 ## Overview

-Azure has hard limits on the number of read and write requests against Azure APIs *per subscription*.
+Azure has hard limits on the number of read and write requests against Azure APIs *per subscription, per region*.
 Running lots of clusters in a single subscription, or running a single large, dynamic cluster in a subscription can produce side effects that exceed the number of calls permitted within a given time window for a particular category of requests.
 See the following documents for more detail on Azure API throttling in general:

 - https://docs.microsoft.com/en-us/azure/azure-resource-manager/management/request-limits-and-throttling
 - https://docs.microsoft.com/en-us/azure/virtual-machines/troubleshooting/troubleshooting-throttling-errors